-All the tests results, anomalies and radiologs information taken from the application, is gathered in a backend, making possible to the system administrators to have an overall overview of what is happening with its own network.
-This gives more knowledge to the operator and facilitates important decisions, such as prioritize the act points.
+All the tests results, anomalies and radiologs information taken by the application, is gathered in a backend, making possible to the system administrators to have an overall overview of what is happening with its own network.
+This gives more knowledge to the operator and facilitates important decisions, such as prioritize the action points.
 Furthermore, with all these data, the operator can now filter all information by technology (2G, 3G, 4G), date or by events to see geographically where special events such as bad coverage zones or more dropped calls happen.